Power plants can kickstart Australia's hydrogen economy, GE says

-MELBOURNE, June 17 (Reuters) - Interest in using hydrogen in gas-fired power plants is growing in Australia, where one project last month got the go-ahead, which could drive early demand for green hydrogen, General Electric Co (GE.N) executives said.
+MELBOURNE (Reuters) - Interest in using hydrogen in gas-fired power plants is growing in Australia, where one project last month got the go-ahead, which could drive early demand for green hydrogen, General Electric Co executives said.

 GE in May won a contract to supply a turbine for a A$300 million ($229 million) expansion of a gas-fired plant owned by Australia’s third-largest power retailer EnergyAustralia, which will be the country’s first commercial power plant able to use both gas and hydrogen.